Dominica Travel Guide

 St Joseph Beach

 I really loved this beach, just up from Mero Beach but it was literally empty.
 The village is cute and colourful, and if you have a car, it’s one to stop off at as you drive the west coast of Dominica.

 If that wasn’t enough to keep you entertained, there is plenty of animal encounters in Dominica, and luckily no predators on the island.

-The Caribbean is rightly famous for its scuba diving, due to clear warm waters, excellent visibility, and abundance of wildlife and corals.
+The Caribbean is rightly famous as a great place to dive and get scuba certified, due to clear warm waters, excellent visibility, and abundance of wildlife and corals.
 Some of the least disrupted in the Carribean can be found here in Dominica.
 Read more.